MrAlexSee/sopang/README.md

 This software is called **SOPanG** (Shift-Or for Pan-Genome).
 It can be used for matching patterns in elastic-degenerate (ED) text (simplified pangenome model).
 Authors: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

 ED text is in a format: `{A,C,}GAAT{AT,A}ATT`.
 Braces determine the start and end of each indeterminate segment (degenerate segments, i.e. segments having multiple variants), and commas delimit segment variants.
-A trailing comma, as in `{A,C,}`, indicates an empty word.
+If a comma is not preceded by a string of letters or it is a trailing symbol in a segment, it indicates an empty word.
+To give an example, all three notations: `{,A,C}`, `{A,,C}`, and `{A,C,}` mean the same, which is a segment which accepts either a string `A`, or a string `C`, or an empty word.
 Determinate segments (i.e. segments having a single variant) are stored as regular contiguous strings.
+Note that, e.g., `{AC,CG}` and `{AC, CG}` are not the same (the latter would expect a space in its second variant).
+Therefore, you should not use whitespaces in the ED text if not intended.

 SOPanG returns the end positions of pattern occurrences in the ED text.
 More precisely, it returns the set of segment indexes in which pattern occurrences end (without possible duplicates).